empirical-org/Empirical-Core/docs/cypress/index.md

 ## Test Data

-There are three means of creating test data that are currently employed in our Cypress suite:
+There are two means of creating test data that are currently employed in our Cypress suite:

 1. When the value of the test data does not need to reflect something in the database (ie, for sign up), we use the `faker` npm package to generate data.

 2. When we need to use data that comes from a database, we can create the data we need by sending requests to the factories controller through the Cypress commands factoryBotCreate and factoryBotCreateList.
-See the Commands section below for more detail on these commands.
+See the Commands section below for more detail.

-The third option, below, was used when we were first implementing Cypress, but has since been replaced by the factories controller and should no longer be used.
-In fact, we should rewrite these tests to use the factories controller instead.

- 3. When we need to use data that does exist in our database, we create it when necessary through rake tasks that live in `lib/tasks/find_or_create_cypress_test_data.rake`.

 ## Writing the Tests